 The big point here: Consequence athletes participating in Extreme Sports need and deserve a whole different thought process.

-Extreme Athletes: More Common Than You Think
+Extreme Sports Are: More Common Than You Think

 As crazy as this sounds, I’ll bet most of you either participate, or have a close friend that participates, in an extreme sport.
 Once they dislocate their shoulder for the first time, they immediately become a “consequence athlete”.

-Extreme Sports participation has gotten to be big business with more than 500 million dollars a year spent on outdoor Adventure vacations such as kayaking, white water rafting and mountain biking.
+"Extreme" Sports participation has gotten to be big business with more than 500 million dollars a year spent on outdoor Adventure vacations such as kayaking, white water rafting and mountain biking.

 It's not just for the fringe element anymore.